 Run remotely even when your computer is off.
 As long as your plugged into the wall or battery the subsystem can run.

 So as you can see if you are using an Intel or AMD processor it really does not matter what OS your running.
 These backdoors have access to everything.
 They can even open up a remote connection on the network interface.

 Don’t believe me?
 Well check out the list of known vulnerabilities and exploits. https://en.wikipedia.org/wiki/Intel_Active_Management_Technology#Known_vulnerabilities_and_exploits

 and for AMD. https://arstechnica.com/gadgets/2018/03/amd-promises-firmware-fixes-for-security-processor-bugs/

 What can we do?

-Well there’s not much.
-There is no sure-fire way to disable it.
+Other then that i’m not sure.
+There is no sure-fire way to disable these systems.
 You could use an older computer that does not have these systems.
 Some motherboards and manufacturers like System76 allow for options to turn off or turn down these systems.

 But beyond that, we just have to trust intel and AMD if you want a modern x86/x64 CPU.
 These systems are still a black box after all.
 We will never be able to fully trust them until the code is open and can be audited.

 This is why I like projects like RISC-V. They are making an open CPU so there are no secret black boxes in there.